-Short Sale: a Way Out From Under a Crippling Mortgage
+Short Sale: A Way Out From Under a Crippling Mortgage in NJ or PA

-On the national level, the prolonged stagnation of the housing and employment markets has had devastating consequences for the economy.
-On the micro-level, the effects of the stagnation can be seen in families struggling to pay bills, find work and losing homes to foreclosure.
+Since the pandemic, families have been struggling to pay bills, find work and are losing homes to foreclosure.
 While government officials search for ways to move the country down the road to recovery, many families are left searching for ways to make ends meet.

 For families who have experienced job loss, one of the biggest worries may be making the monthly mortgage payment.
 In situations such as this, the best possible scenario would be to sell the home to get out from under the burdensome mortgage payments and into more affordable housing.